Home

 Scott 1040 (1997)

-King Boleslaus I (of Poland) ransomed Adalbert’s body by its weight in gold.
-After his death, he was proclaimed St. Adalbert of Prague.
+After his death, King Boleslaus I (of Poland) paid a ransom based on the weight of Adalbert’s body in gold.
 There were squabbles after his death about the possession of his relics.
-Today both St. Vitus Cathedral at Prague and the Cathedral at Gniezno (Poland) claim portions of his relics.
+Today both the Saint Vitus Cathedral at Prague and the Cathedral at Gniezno (Poland) claim portions of his relics.

 Left: St Adalbert, Polish Millennium Issue (Scott 434, 1966)